What documentation am I required to submit with my application?

 What happens after I pass my exam?

 You will receive a professional number, certificate, and a welcome packet from BOC within four to six weeks.
-You can also obtain a certificate within hours through MyBOC.
+You can also obtain a certificate within two weeks through MyBOC.

 When should I renew my certification?